airbj31/GetAndCleanData/codebook.md

 - I used piping and dplyr and tidyr package to tidify data.
   - gather function is used to melt data set and make new columns named mean and std repectively.
   - select function is used to drop unneccesary variable
-  - mutate used to change variable name to be more descriptive and readable.
+  - mutate used to change variable name to be more descriptive and readable by using sub() with regex.

 ```r